sherlock-iremus/sherlock-grist-opentheso-plugin/README.md

 `npm run dev`

-Do your modification

-`npm run build`, then push on your github.
+Do your modification then push to github.

-If your project is hosted on github and in the sub-folder `docs/`, the plugin should be accessible and integrable at the URL : `https://sherlock-iremus.github.io/sherlock-data/grist_plugins/v2/dist/index.html`
+The plugin should be accessible and integrable at the URL : `https://sherlock-iremus.github.io/sherlock-grist-opentheso-plugin/`